-In particular, Microsoft Excel, a spreadsheet developed by Microsoft is very much familiar for featuring calculation.
-In fact, there are so many formulas used in MS Excel.
-However, the present article discusses about some important formulas frequently used in MS Excel.
+In particular, Microsoft Excel, a spreadsheet developed by Microsoft is very much familiar with featuring calculation.
+In fact, there are so many frequently used formulas in MS Excel.
+However, the present article discusses some frequently used Excel formulas.
 Especially, this article intends to show how you can calculate Greatest Common Divisor (GCD), Least Common Multiple (LCM), Square Root, Power, Round, Sum, Average, Median, Mode, Minimum, and Maximum using easy formulas in MS Excel.

 Greatest Common Divisor (GCD)

 For instance, suppose you have three numbers, n1, n2, and n3.
 You want to calculate GCD in MS Excel.
-This is very much easy in MS Excel.
+This is one of the frequently used Excel formulas.
 Just write down the expression “=GCD(n1,n2,n3)” in any cell of your spreadsheet.
 As a result, the spreadsheet will show you the answer in that cell.

 Least Common Multiple (LCM)

 Furthermore, Suppose you want to calculate Square Root of a number say n1.
-Write down the expression “=SQRT(n1)” in any cell of the spreadsheet.
+Accordingly, write down the expression “=SQRT(n1)” in any cell of the spreadsheet.
 In the same way, you’ll see the Square Root of your desired number in that cell of the spreadsheet.

 In fact, this a common term in Mathematics.
-1 to the power 1 = 1, 2 to the power 2 i.e. 2 square = 4, 3 to the power 3 i.e. 3 cube = 9.
-You can calculate any power of any number very easily using a simple formula in MS Excel.
-Suppose you have two numbers say n1, and n2.
+1 to the power 1 = 1, 2 to the power 2 i.e. 2 square = 4, 3 to the power 3 i.e. 3 cube = 27.
+Again, you can calculate any power of any number very easily using a simple formula in MS Excel.
+Suppose you have two numbers say n1 and n2.
 You want to calculate n1 to the power n2.
 Just write down the expression “=POWER(n1,n2)” in any cell of your spreadsheet.
 In a like manner, you’ll see the result of n1 to the power n2 in that cell.